graze/standards/README.md

     1. `http.status` - Status Code returned
     1. `http.protocol` - Protocol used for the request (`HTTP/1.1`, `HTTP/2.0`)
     1. `http.user` - The IP of the users request
+    1. `http.time` - The time at the start of the http request (in RFC3339 format [preferably UTC, but the format contains the timezone])

 ## PHP